dzzldbe/pythonblog-tekken/README.md

 I consulted with ai tools only with the goal of learning, the questions that were asked I self restricted into a format of explainig some global topics or very scoped single function problems mostly with `JavaScript`.

-I havent asked for anything fully done solutions, although there might be some ideas seeped into my mind unintentionally, due to sometimes ChatGPT would be too "chatty".
+I havent requested any fully done solutions, although there might be some ideas, that seeped into my mind unintentionally, due to sometimes ChatGPT would be too "chatty".

 ***